ApuAd/Task-2_DML/README.md

-Find the RESULTS for the quesries in the Task-2_DML PDF.
+Find the RESULTS for the queries in the Task-2_DML PDF.